su797/NovImage/README.md

 # NovImage

-NovImage is a img plug-in for entry.
+NovImage is a iamge plug-in for entry.

 Chinese document :cn.docomo.ltd